bordercode/MGIA-e-ambiental/content/post/Unidad_1.md

 And, when we set prices for water usage, should we charge dramatically more for ground water than for surface water?

-Determining the value of water, as opposed to setting its price, is a complex issue that is heavily influenced by the values one espouses, as well as the assumptions one makes about the future **supply** of water and the **demands** likely to be made on that **supply**.
+Determining **the value of water**, as opposed to setting its **price**, is a complex issue that is heavily influenced by the values one espouses, as well as the assumptions one makes about the future **supply** of water and the **demands** likely to be made on that **supply**.

 #### Ejemplo 1